 Group Analytics is available as an add-on package to customers on Growth plan and Enterprise plans.
-Customers on the Growth plan can buy this add-on online and customers on the Enterprise plans can reach out to their Customer Success Manager or the Mixpanel Sales Team (via Contact Us on the pricing page) to enable Group Analytics in your reports.
+Customers on the Growth plan can buy this add-on online and customers on the Enterprise plans can reach out to their Customer Success Manager or the Mixpanel Sales Team (via Contact Sales on the pricing page) to enable Group Analytics in your reports.

 Group By a Custom Identifier